-Are visitor entries showing up on your web dashboard?
+Are entries showing up on your visitor log?

 If no, then your iPad has gone offline.
-You will not receive notifications for visitors that have already signed in, but their entries will sync with the web dashboard, and your notifications should start again with the next visitor.
+You will not receive notifications for visitors that have already signed in, but their entries will sync with the visitor log, and your notifications should start again with the next visitor.

 To reconnect, try these steps: Open your iPad Settings App and select Wi-Fi from the sidebar.
 Toggle your Wi-Fi off and back on again.

 Do you have notifications enabled?

 Double check your Visitors > Settings > Notifications page to ensure you have the notification methods (email and SMS) enabled as desired.
 Also check our your Integrations page page to check the status of chat platform integrations.

 Are you seeing the “SMS Failed” message on your visitor entries?

 If so, check your employee directory to ensure that you entered employees’ cell phone numbers.
 If you have land lines listed in your employee directory, SMS notifications cannot be delivered.